ontodev/droid/README.md

 To create your own GitHub App to use with DROID, follow the step-by-step instructions on [this page](https://docs.github.com/en/developers/apps/creating-a-github-app), noting the following (see also the screenshots below this list):

 * The **Homepage URL** should be set to `https://github.com/ontodev/droid`
-* The **Callback URL** should be set to `http(s)://<server-address:server-port>/oauth2/github/callback`.
+* The **Callback URL** should be set to `<protocol>://<server-address:server-port>/oauth2/github/callback` where `<protocol>` is either `http` or `https`.
 * **Expire user authorization tokens** should be unchecked.
-* Webhooks should be disabled.
+* **Webhooks** should be disabled.
-* Make sure that the DROID App has, at a minimum, the following permissions:
+* Make sure that the DROID App has, at a minimum, the **following permissions:**
   - Contents: read & write
   - Metadata: read only
   - Pull requests: read & write
-* You can allow the GitHub App to be installed only on your own account (i.e., allow it to access only repositories that are owned by you), or you can allow it to be installed on any account.
-If you want to use DROID to work on project repositories that are owned by other users and/or organisations, you need to allow the GitHub App to be installed on any account.
+* You can allow the GitHub App to be installed only on your own account (i.e., allow it to access only repositories that are owned by you), or you can allow it to be installed on any account. **If you want to use DROID to work on project repositories that are owned by other users and/or organisations, you need to allow the GitHub App to be installed on any account**.

 <table border="1" style="margin-left: auto; margin-right: auto;">
     <tr>